mitchellsimoens/sencha_node_modules/README.md

 if you make a change in a required package, it is available to any other package that required it.

+## Deploy

+Since there are many packages in this monorepo, publishing them one by one would take a while.
+Instead, there is a deploy script that, after logging into the npm server, will go through each package and run `npm publish` on them. **NOTE** Make sure you update the `version` in the `package.json` in the package(s) you want to publish.

+To deploy to `https://test.npm.sencha.com`, run `npm run deploy`.
+For `https://npm.sencha.com/`, run `npm run deploy prod`.
+The script will log you out of the other registry (if logged in already), after filling out the steps to log into the appropriate registry it will then iterate through the `packages` directory and run the `npm publish` in each.

+**NOTE** There are a couple packages that are not ready to be published.
+In the `scripts/deploy.sh` script there is an `IGNORE_PKGS` array that holds these packages.

+Of course if you just want to deploy one or two, you can just `npm publish` in that package's directory which would be faster than this script going through it all.

 ## Tests

 The specs for the packages are located in the `test` directory within the individual packages.